calda/calstephens.tech/_posts/2019-08-25-announcing-photo-map.md

 {% include photoswipe.html images=page.explorer-pack class='shadow' max-height=340 %}

 There are lots of potential places where the line could be drawn in Photo Map, but I felt like the "Explorer Pack" is a good first try.
-It's not perfect by any means &mdash; there's no reason to buy the Explorer Pack if you've from the US and have never traveled abroad, and the free offering isn't very useful if you're from elsewhere and have never been to the US &mdash; BUT I think it's a good starting point.
+It's not perfect by any means &mdash; there's no reason to buy the Explorer Pack if you've from the US and have never traveled abroad, and the free offering isn't very useful if you're from elsewhere and have never been to the US &mdash; but I think it's a good starting point.
 I'm very interested to see how the launch goes!

 <h4>Filtering with Computer Vision</h4>
 It can sometimes be hard to find the *perfect* photo when digging through hundreds of photos taken in a given place.
 Early on, I added a filtering system so you can view photos from a specific year, or only see photos you've marked as "favorites" in the iOS Photos app.
 During the Beta process, somebody on Twitter suggested using Apple's [Vision framework](https://developer.apple.com/documentation/vision/) to only show photos of people.
 I thought this suggestion was too cool to not try, but it turned out to be *way* harder than I expected!